connorwarme/shopping-cart/src/notes.md

 ideas for improvement // objectives
-- fonts? would add a bunch of character
 - text content on Home?
-"ATHLETE / DIETICIAN" then one line athlete mantra, one line nutrition philosophy..?
+"ATHLETE / DIETICIAN" could be:
+    PROFESSIONAL ATHLETE // CERTIFIED DIETICIAN
+- transitions on mobile, when you click on menu icon
+-